-Factors for Council to improve and encourage positive community attitudes and behaviours towards people with disability in the community are:
+Factors for Council to consider in actively improving and encouraging positive community attitudes and behaviours towards people with disability in the community are:

-- include positive images of people with disability across a broad section of Council publications - ensure adequate improvements are considered on disability access issues across the LGA - all public consultation opportunities are inclusive and accessible in terms of venue and information provided - develop consistent public messages that encourage inclusion and acknowledge the rights, active participation from people with disability in the community - promote and encourage people with disability to be actively involved in various committees and action groups within Council inclusion and participation across all community groups, activities and projects not just disability specific.
+- include positive images of people with disability across a broad section of Council publications - ensure adequate improvements are considered on disability access issues across the LGA - all public consultation opportunities are inclusive and accessible in terms of venue and information provided - develop consistent public messages that acknowledge the rights of, and encourage inclusion and active participation from, people with disability in the community. - promote and encourage people with disability to be actively involved in various committees and action groups across all community, activities and projects not just disability specific.